Registering devices to Pexip Infinity

 If you make use of the external policy API, the external system can be used to:

-• determine whether a device alias is allowed to register to a Conferencing Node.
+• Determine whether a device alias is allowed to register to a Conferencing Node.

-• obtain extended directory information — this can replace or be used in addition to the list of local device and VMR aliases supplied to registered Connect apps.
+• Obtain extended directory information — this can replace or be used in addition to the list of local device and VMR aliases supplied to registered Connect apps.

 See Using external and local policy to control Pexip Infinity behavior for more information.